shelbypalumbo/Developer-Profile-Generator/README.md

 ## Usage

-Upon the start of the application, a prompted will appear for users to enter a github username and their favorite color.
-Once both prompts are answered, the html and pdf file is generated, and a confirmation message will appear!
+Upon start of the application, a prompt will appear for users to enter a github username and their favorite color.
+Once both prompts are answered, the html and pdf file will generate, and a confirmation message will appear!

 ![Prompt Message](prompt.png)